Alex Verdugo Preview, Player Props: Red Sox vs. Rays

-On Tuesday, Alex Verdugo (.175 on-base percentage in past 10 games, 150 points below season-long percentage) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
-First pitch is at 7:10 PM ET.
+Alex Verdugo -- with a slugging percentage of .111 in his past 10 games (including no home runs) -- will be in action for the Boston Red Sox against the Tampa Bay Rays, with Tyler Glasnow on the hill, on September 27 at 6:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the White Sox.
+In his last game he had a one-hit performance (1-for-3) against the Rays.

 Sportsbook Promo Codes